ldstep/ldstepweblog/src/notes.md

 ---

+May 19, 2026, at 4:13:35 PM

+I'm very pleased with my move to Todoist for tasks.
+My needs are very simple and the free version meets all my requirements.
+I haven't missed Things in the least.

+---

 May 17, 2026, at 4:52:31 PM

 I got interested in Bear again today.
 I really like the UI and how it handles long-term storage for my blog, journal, daily notes, and general notes.
 I can pair it with Drafts for capture, using a few simple actions to move things in cleanly.